 Further information about the plug-in “Antispam Bee” can be found here:

-(2) For the organization and execution of the application process it may be necessary for the steep GmbH to pass on the applicant’s personal data to customers (companies or authorities) for the evaluation of the application or within the scope of order data processing.
+(3) For the organization and implementation of the application process, it may be necessary for us to forward your personal data to our customers (companies or authorities) for the evaluation of the application.
+For the technical transmission of your information, we also use a contractually bound service provider who may occasionally have access to your documents within the scope of his tasks.

-(3) For the purpose of carrying out and completing the application procedure properly, we will keep your application documents for 6 months (after rejection) (Art.
-6 para.
-1 letter b GDPR).
-At the end of this period, your documents will be shredded according to regulations and your personal data will be irrevocably deleted.
+(4) For the purpose of carrying out and properly completing the application process, we will keep your application documents for six months.
+After this period, your documents will be properly disposed of and your personal data will be deleted irrevocably.